 The high voltage cabling is orange, per Society of Automotive Engineers (SAE) standards.
-Cables run under the floor of the vehicle and connect the high voltage battery to the EPCU, Motor, LDC, Inverter, OBC, A/C compressor and other high voltage components located towards the front of the vehicle.
+Cables run under the floor of the vehicle and connect the high voltage battery to the ICCU, Motor, Inverter, Junction box, A/C compressor and other high voltage components located towards the front of the vehicle.

-The presence of orange cables under the hood, in the under-floor battery compartment, or HV cables under the car, identifies the vehicle as an electric vehicle.
+You can identify the vehicle as an electric vehicle with the presence of orangecables under the hood, in the under-floor battery compartment, or HV cables under the car,